-- the number of schools in the LEA that are identified as Priority Schools, - the number of schools in the LEA that are identified as Reward Schools. - the number of schools in the LEA that did not make AMOs or otherwise are in need of intervention as defined by the State's Differentiated Recognition, Accountability, and Support System, and - the percentage of the student population that is performing below grade level or at risk of not graduating.
+- the number of schools in the LEA that are identified as Priority Schools, - the number of schools in the LEA that are identified as Reward Schools, - the number of schools in the LEA that did not make AMOs or otherwise are in need of intervention as defined by the State's Differentiated Recognition, Accountability, and Support System, and - the percentage of the student population that is performing below grade level or at risk of not graduating.

 Based on demand, at least 5% of the LEA's Title I, Part A allocation may be available to provide school choice options to parents/guardians of students in Title I Priority Schools.
 These funds will provide transportation from the Priority Schools to higher-performing schools that are able to accept additional students or implement other SEA approved school choice options.
+If there is no demand for school choice services after October 1, in which at least one school within the LEA was designated as a Priority School, funds set aside for this use may be reallocated or otherwise used to further support intensive interventions in identified schools.

-Title I Priority Schools or Title I-eligible high school Priority Schools that are not operating Title I Schoolwide Programs may begin operating Schoolwide Programs since the LEA or C3 Schools will be implementing interventions consistent with the Turnaround Principles, according to procedures established by the Office of Federal Programs at the SEA.
+Title I Priority Schools or Title I-eligible high school Priority Schools that are not operating Title I Schoolwide Programs may begin operating Schoolwide Programs since the LEA or C Schools will be implementing interventions consistent with the Turnaround Principles, according to procedures established by the Office of Federal Programs at the SEA.
 In addition, the Priority Schools that implement one of the four SIG-approved intervention models may apply to use SIG funds to implement those models, as funding exists.